- APEX— Adjusted Per-Possession Efficiency Index

 - Qualified minutes

-- A player must have logged at least 2,000 career minutes at a given position for that position to count toward their "Per Player" weighted-average APEX and to be eligible for that slot on the Optimal depth chart.
-Below that threshold, the position is shown as italic/grayed ("Unqualified") and is excluded from team weighted-average composites.
+- A player must have logged at least 2,000 career minutes at a position for that position to qualify.
+A player is rated at their single highest-APEX qualified position (any other positions they've played render muted for context).
+Positions with 2,000+ minutes are also eligible for that slot on the Optimal depth chart.
+Below the threshold, a player is shown italic/grayed ("Unqualified") and excluded from team weighted-average composites.

 - Tier scale